-Though one of the minor ranges in the region, Barron Ridge is both strategic and popular for the diverse routes possible around its flanks and over the crest through some reasonably challenging alpine terrain boasting a number of post-glacial alpine cirques on its southern faces.
+Though one of the minor ranges in the region, Barron Ridge is both strategic and popular for the diverse routes possible around its flanks and through some reasonably challenging alpine terrain.
+It also boasts a number of post-glacial alpine cirques on its southern faces.

 1 Mt Barron

 At 1730m, Mt Barron is not the highest summit on the range though it is the most visible from the highway and the most easily accessed summit on the ridge.
 Two tracked routes climb from SH73 to reach the open tops.
 The final section to the summit requires care but the views are outstanding.
 The tracks can be linked via a high traverse through basins above Goat Creek.

 West of the ridge lies Hunts Creek Hut and Hunts Creek, a large feeder of the Taipo and providing access to the hinterland below the range and routes onto the passes at its head.
 Hunts Creek is renowned for its magnificent tussock fields.

 3 Waimakariri Col

 This major Divide pass is often traversed and is one of the main routes between the Westland and Canterbury alps.
 It is a challenging tramp requiring good judgement and conditions.
 It can be reached from Barron Ridge by traversing Mt Armstrong.

 Standing at the southern end of the ridge, Anderson Peak, 1840m, has an unnamed pass on its southern approach that can be descended into Hunts Creek headwaters.
 The peak itself can be easily traversed to reach another steeper route into Hunts Creek.